ease-crc/soma/README.md

         Some SOMA entities, e.g., <code>KynoDinamicData</code>, have been decided to be too specific for the basic SOMA ontology.
 These have been moved to <code>SOMA NEEM</code>, which is of course part of the collapsed SOMA version
     </details>
 *   Feat: Added mising labels to various concepts and roles
+*   Feat: Metadata for Episodes, e.g., to represent a temporal context or a table setting
 *   Feat: Protégé-setup for offline development
     <details>
         <summary>Details</summary>